Gums & Resins

 These are technically oleoresins that contain benzole or cinnamic acid and therefore are highly aromatic.
 However, the term “balsam” is frequently applied in error to much different substances, such as Canada balsam, copaiba balsam, etc. The true balsams contain much less oil than the turpentines and are more viscous.
 They yield essential oils on distillation.
 Balsams are used in medicines and as fixatives in the perfume industry.

 This balsam is from Myroxylon pereirae, a tall tree in Central America.
-It is cultivated in many tropical and subtropical areas.
+It was cultivated in many tropical and subtropical areas.
 The wood resembles mahogany and is valuable.
 The balsam is a dark, reddish-brown, thick, syrupy, viscous liquid, and is a pathological product formed as a result of wounding the tree.
 The tree trunks are beaten with a blunt instrument and the injured bark is then charred.
 It falls off naturally or is removed.
 Sometimes small “windows” are cut in the bark.
 The balsam exudes from the exposed surface of the wood and is collected on cloths.
 These cloths are later boiled to free the purified balsam.
 Balsam of Peru has been used in medicine for healing wounds and skin diseases.
 During World War II it was used in field dressings for quick applications of a protective covering to the surface of wounds.
 It has also been used in the treatment of coughs, bronchitis and similar ailments, because of its simulative and antiseptic effect on the mucous membranes.
 It is utilized in perfumes as a fixative for the heavier odors and has served as a substitute for vanilla.
 Its common name is a misnomer because the tree does not grow in Peru.
-The main supply for the United States has been El Salvador.
+The main supply for the United States had been El Salvador.

 This balsam is a pathological product obtained from Myroxylon balsamum, a tree of Venezuela, Colombia and Peru.
 Incisions with a V-shape are made in the trunk and the balsam exudes slowly and is collected in gourds.
 It is a brown or yellowish-brown plastic substance with a pleasant aromatic taste and odor.
 It has been used for salves and ointments and as an expectorant and antiseptic in the treatment of coughs, colds and bronchitis.
 It is sometimes used to flavor cough syrups.
 Considerable amounts have been used as fixatives in the perfume and soap industries.